Skip to main content

 3. Authenticate the user

-you can pass it within your widget configuration or as user_token
+Now, as you have the encrypted user_token you can pass it within your widget configuration or as user_token query parameter inside your standalone newsfeed URL.

 https://announcekit.app/acmeco/updates?user_token=eyJhbGciOiJIU6IkpXVCJ9.ey...